explosion/spacy-llm/migration_guide.md

     Pronouns are not entities.
 ```

-Further, the examples for few-shot learning also look different, and you can include both positive as well as negative examples
+Further, the examples for few-shot learning look different, and you can include both positive as well as negative examples
 using the new fields `is_entity` and `reason`.

 In `0.4.x`: